Professional Driver’s Licence

 Air Brake Practical Test - $30

-Senior drivers (65 or over) are exempt from written and road test charges.
+Senior drivers (65 or over) are exempt from knowledge and road test charges.

 Please make sure you check in 15 minutes before your appointment time.
 You must bring a vehicle in good working order and produce a Vehicle Registration Certificate confirming the vehicle is properly registered and insured.
-Licence plates must be properly stickered to confirm registration and insurance as well as the display of any other required stickers (i.e. vehicle inspection stickers).
 Failure to do so will result in the cancellation of the road test.

 Only one road test per class of licence (Class 1 to 4) is allowed per day.
 You may repeat a road test (Class 1 to 4) on the next working day.
 An applicant who demonstrates dangerous driving during their road test may have to get permission from the Manager of Driver Testing before attempting another road test.